-Max Humpston - Head of Community
+Max Humpston - Head of Partnerships

 As Head of Community at ISN I work closely with our new and existing members through organising events and collating content across all of our key topic areas.
 With previous experience working as an English language teacher at a private academy in Spain, Hong Kong, and with an overseas study programme in Oxford, I am passionate about the power and impact that building strong communities can have.
 I am currently also studying for a Postgraduate Diploma in International Education at the University of Bath to ensure I'm up to date with all things international!

 With more than a decade of experience as a middle leader and department head across FE and prominent secondary schools in the UK, Claire possesses an intimate understanding of the dynamics of a bustling educational institution.
 Her extensive background equips her with an innate comprehension of the challenges faced by educators, thereby enabling her to identify how best to support and communicate with them.